 - Power Map, a tool to map data onto a 3D globe.
 At a later point custom maps were introduced as well.

-They all started out as Excel add-ins, but over the years they have become integral part of Excel itself.
+They all started out as Excel add-ins, but over the years they (except for Power Map) have become integral part of Excel itself.
 In order to share your results, Microsoft introduced in 2014 Power BI for Office 365.
-Excel was considering the starting point of your self-service analysis, using the mentioned add-ins.
-Then you upload your workbook to Office 365, so that your colleagues can view your dashboards and reports in their browser.
+Excel was considered as the starting point of your self-service analysis, using the mentioned add-ins.
+By uploading your workbook to Office 365, your colleagues were able to view your dashboards and reports in their browser.